-- 1. The bridge must be capable of supporting an initial weight of the loading apparatus (approximately 2 lb truck + 7.5 lb loading platform = 9.5 lbs). - 2.
-The truck will be placed on the loading surface at a random point (as shown in Figure 7) that will be determined by the roll of a die at the beginning of the competition and will remain the same for all teams throughout.
+- 1. In order to be loaded, the bridge shall (at a minimum) be capable of supporting an initial weight of the loading apparatus (approximately 2 lb truck + 7.5 lb loading platform = 9.5 lbs). - 2.
+The truck will be placed on the loading surface at a point that will be determined by the roll of a die at the beginning of the competition (see Figure 7).
+The random point will remain the same for all teams.
 A load transfer bar will be placed across the top of the truck with chains connected at each end extending downward to connect to a loading platform beneath the structure.
 Each student will then load their own structure by placing the supplied weights onto the loading platform until failure. - 3.
 Loading is limited to 250 lbs. of free weights.
-Loading is also limited to the top of the center support pole (lighter weights will take up much more height).
+Loading is also limited to the top of the center support pole (18.5").
+Lighter weights, when stacked, will take up more height than heavier weights, when stacked so keep this in mind when selecting which weights to load.
 Once loads are applied (touch the weight below), they cannot be removed.
 Any load being applied at the time of bridge failure will not be counted towards the recorded loading.
-At the moment a newly applied weight touches the weights below it, all weights below are official.
+At the moment a newly applied weight touches the weights below it all weights below are official.
 It is completely the responsibility of the design team to decide how best to apply the loads. - 4.
-The loading apparatus (truck) must be capable of being supported on the loading surface (roadway) as shown in the diagram.
-This means that your structure MUST have enough roadway surface for the truck to be placed at one of the six locations along span, but does not need a continuous surface.
+The loading apparatus (truck + loading platform) must be capable of being supported on the loading surface (roadway) as shown in the diagram.
+This means that your structure MUST have enough roadway surface for the truck to be placed at one of the six locations along span (see Figure 7), but does not need a continuous surface.
 The roadway should be reasonably level (some arch is permitted) from one end of the bridge to the other without obstruction.
 Bridges with roadways that have excessive slope causing the truck to slide off of the bridge will be disqualified.